The Cookie Carnival

-The Cookie Carnival is an animated short produced by Walt Disney Productions and originally released May 25, 1935.
+The Cookie Carnival is an animated short film produced by Walt Disney Productions and originally released as part of the Silly Symphonies series on May 25, 1935.
 It is a Cinderella story involving a cookie girl who wishes to be queen at the cookie carnival, and a homage to the Atlantic City boardwalk parade and bathing beauty contest (what eventually became the Miss America pageant) of the 1920s and 1930s.
-Contrary to the claim in Film Superlist: 1894-1939, the film is not in the public domain as its copyright was renewed in 1964.
-It will enter the public domain in 2031 in accordance with current copyright laws.
+In accordance with the claim in Film Superlist: 1894-1939, the film is in the public domain as its copyright was not renewed..
+The depiction of "Miss Licorice" was left in the film despite being a racial stereotype.
+The film release in 1935 was at a time when there was less public awareness that these kinds of racial stereotypes were offensive to Black Americans.
+Walt Disney did not begin censoring offensive racial stereotypes until the late 1940s.